-Take a journey through time on this 1 1/2- 2 hour walking tour of the south historic district.
-Starting at the landmark St. Peters Episcopal Church this tour showcases Fernandina’s beauty, charm, and unique character.
-Guests will gain a true feeling for the rich history of the island when they may enter up to five historic places based on availability.
-The tour is available by reservation for four or more with 48 hours’ advanced notice and has a limited schedule.
+Take a journey through time on this walking tour of the south historic district.
+Starting at St. Peters Episcopal Church, this tour showcases Fernandina’s beauty, charm, and unique character.
+Guests will gain a true feeling for the rich history of the island.
+The tour is available by reservation for four or more with 48 hours’ advanced notice.

-Guests on this tour will learn Amelia Island ghost stories as they tiptoe through dark streets and walk in the footsteps of a haunted past through the skillful storytelling of your guide.
 This tour begins at 6 PM every Friday and lasts approximately one hour.
 Meet your guide in the cemetery behind St. Peters Episcopal Church located at 801 Atlantic Avenue.
 Tickets may be purchased at the Museum for $10.00/adults and $5.00/students.
-Special Tours may be arranged based on availability, please contact Education Director for more information.
+Special Tours may be arranged based on availability.

 One ticket, four free drinks, and a wealth of historical information about downtown Fernandina!
-While sipping your favorite cocktail, you’ll hear riveting stories about a bygone era.
-The Pub Crawl takes place every Thursday, March through November.
+You’ll hear riveting stories about a bygone era.
+The Pub Crawl takes place every Thursday.
 Special tours may be arranged based on availability.
 Please drink responsibly, non-alcoholic beverages also provided.
 Must be 21 or older, ID required.